Terms of Service

 2.6 If no Charging Event fires, you pay nothing.
 Specifically:

-• (a) If the BAR does not lower your assessed value → $0 charged.
+• (a) If the appeal does not lower your assessed value → $0 charged.

-• (b) If the BAR raises your assessed value → $0 charged, and we re-file year 2 at no charge under the Re-File Guarantee (Section 5).
+• (b) If the Board of Assessors or BOE raises your assessed value → $0 charged, and we re-file year 2 at no charge under the Re-File Guarantee (Section 5).

-• (d) If the BAR fails to issue any determination → $0 charged, subject to the no-response timing carve-outs in Section 5.
+• (d) If the appeal produces no amended notice, BOE decision, or written settlement reducing your value → $0 charged, subject to the no-response timing carve-outs in Section 5.

 2.7 Pre-filing cancellation.
-You may cancel at any time before we file your grievance with the BAR by emailing team@fairmark.us.
+You may cancel at any time before we file your appeal with the Board of Assessors by emailing team@fairmark.us.
 Because no fee is charged before filing, cancellation results in $0 owed and removal of the payment method on file.

 2.8 Charge timing and reconciliation.
-The charge is initiated within 5 business days of the BAR's written determination reaching us.
-We will email you (a) the BAR's determination, (b) the savings calculation, (c) the resulting fee amount, and (d) the date the charge will fire, at least 48 hours before the charge is initiated.
+The charge is initiated approximately 72 hours after, and no sooner than, the written reduction (amended notice, BOE decision, or written settlement) reaching us.
+We will email you (a) the document establishing the reduction, (b) the savings calculation, (c) the resulting fee amount, and (d) the date the charge will fire, at least 48 hours before the charge is initiated.
 If you believe the savings calculation is wrong, you may dispute it within that 48-hour window — see Section 5.4 below.

 3. Eligibility

 3.1 Eligibility.
-You are eligible if (a) you are the property owner of record or the owner's authorized signer, (b) the property is a 1-4 unit residential property, (c) the property is in a jurisdiction we serve, (d) the grievance window for that jurisdiction is open, and (e) our pre-screen identifies a potential overassessment.
+You are eligible if (a) you are the property owner of record or the owner's authorized signer, (b) the property is a 1-4 unit residential property, (c) the property is in Gwinnett County, Georgia, (d) the appeal window for that jurisdiction is open, and (e) our pre-screen identifies a potential overassessment or non-uniform assessment.

 3.3 Not a law firm.
 Fairmark is not a law firm.
 No attorney-client relationship is created by your use of the Services.
 See the disclosure in the preamble above.